irmen/prog8/docs/source/programming.rst

     Copies a segment from the source string, starting at the given index, and of the given length to target string.
     It is assumed the target string buffer is large enough to contain the result.
+    Also, you have to make sure yourself that start and length are within bounds of the strings.
     Modifies in-place, doesn't return a value (so can't be used in an expression).

 Miscellaneous